kdavies4/ModelicaRes/README.md

 **Python utilities to set up and analyze Modelica simulation experiments**

 ModelicaRes is a free, open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures in [Python].
-It is possible to
+It can be used to
-- auto-generate simulation scripts,
+- generate simulation scripts,
-- browse data,
+- load and browse data,
 - perform custom calculations,
 - filter and sort groups of results,
 - produce various plots and diagrams, and